 01 of 10

-Whether you need new kitchen cabinets or more storage for your workshop, the basics of cabinetry design remain the same.
-Most units consist of little more than a well-built plywood box, called a carcass, that is then trimmed with doors or wood trim appropriate for the application.
-The carcass is typically made from 3/4" plywood with dadoes or rabbets to hold some of the shelves and backings.
+Whether you need new kitchen cabinets or just more storage for your workshop or laundry room, the basics of cabinetry design and construction remain the same.
+Most cabinets are little more than a well-built plywood box, called a carcass, that is then trimmed with doors or wood trim appropriate for the application.
+The carcass is typically made from 3/4-inch plywood with dadoes or rabbets cut into the interior sides to support the shelves and cabinet back.

 Continue to 2 of 10 below.